-No export withholding tax will be assessed on the exported part of the production; a 20 per cent import duties exemption on capital goods (offshore 60 per cent) is also granted.
+No export withholding tax will be assessed on the exported part of the production; a 20 per cent import duties exemption on capital goods (offshore 60 per cent) is also granted (but a transitory export withholding has been set forth for any and all exports, see below).
 Royalties are capped at 12 per cent on market price (increasing to 15 per cent for the first extension, 18 per cent for the second), and tax and royalty stability is ensured (and up to a 50 per cent reduction of the royalties is promised depending on the kind of field involved and on the committed works).